SymplyMatt/etap-node/README.md

 This backend application is developed for the E-TAP technical interview.
 It provides a robust API for managing topics and associated media.

+## Assumptions

+- The application assumes that the school has three types of users: students, admins, and teachers.
+- Only admins and teachers can create subjects and assign topics to those subjects.
+- Students, admins, and teachers sign in using their first name and email address, taking a simple approach as most schools do.

 ## Technology Stack

 - **Database**: PostgreSQL